Nolene-Human/astobot.github.io/docs/about.md

 Here are some of the projects I have worked on:

-1. **E-commerce Website**: Developed a fully functional e-commerce website using React and Node.js.
-Implemented features like user authentication, product listing, and shopping cart functionality.

-2. **Weather App**: Created a weather application using Python and the OpenWeatherMap API.
-Users can enter a location and get real-time weather information.

-3. **Task Manager**: Built a task manager application using Java and MySQL.
-Users can create, update, and delete tasks, and the data is stored in a database.

 ## Education

-- Bachelor's Degree in Computer Science, XYZ University
+- Bachelor's Degree in Software Engineering

 ## Contact Me

-Feel free to reach out to me via email at [email protected] or connect with me on LinkedIn.
+Feel free to reach out to me via email at nolenehuman@hotmail.com or connect with me on LinkedIn.

-Thank you for visiting my interactive about me page!